alexeilebedev/openacr/README.md

 then we can collect that information using a *cross-reference.
 Reference types in amc are Pkey, Upptr, RegxSql.
 Cross-reference types are Ptr, Ptrary, Thash, Atree, Bheap, Llist, Count, and others.

-### Sandbox mode

-The sandbox mode is provided to help add features to amc without creating a dead-end (where generated code is broken, but cannot be re-generated because amc needs to be rebuilt)

-abt -testgen compiles a debug version of amc, creates the sandbox directory .testgen, runs amc in the .testgen directory, shows a diff between current and sandboxed changes, builds all unit tests inside the sandbox and runs the tests.
-The command succeeds if all of the steps succeed.

 ### Reading Code of Amc Itself

-Amc source code is located under cpp/amc/*.cpp.
+Amc source code is located under cpp/amc.
 The list of all the source files and headers can also be retrieved with acr targsrc:amc/%
 If you want to browse all the functions in amc concerned with generating hash tables, run errlist src_func amc Thash -proto

 Gentle reminder to read amc code and the tables in data/amcdb and data/dmmeta, since they're quite readable, and ultimately that's where all the information is.
-This documentation is more of a conceptual aid.

-### Example Show generated C++ struct

-    amc amc.FCtype

-### Example: Show prototypes of all generated functions matching pattern

-    amc amc.FCtype.% -proto

-### Example: Count how many linked lists there are in the code database

-    acr llist -print:N

-### Example: Find all references to a record

-    acr ctype:acmdb.Device -ndown 100

-### Example: Edit 2 Ctypes

-    acr ctype:acr.FCtype\|acr.FField -t -e

 ### Main Input Tables

 The main tables Amc uses as input are ns, ctype and field.
 Ns maps to a C++ namespace.
 Ctype corresponds to a struct.